matt-harvey/vat/README.rst

 Task file format
 ----------------

-``tm`` processes the contents of a tasks file passed to it as its first command-line argument.
+``tm`` processes the contents of the tasks file at the filepath recorded in ``.bashrc`` as described above.
 The tasks file is a plain text file in which tasks are recorded in a certain simple format.

-Here is an example of the contents of a valid tasks file:
+Here is an example of that format:

 ::

+    2013-11-2
+    A date in this ISO format represents the date the task is due.

+    2013-03-09
-    2013-03-09 The first line can be thought of as a summary of the task.
+    The first non-date line can be thought of as a summary of the task.
-    The rest is the body of the task.
-The task needn't have a body.
+    The remaining is the "detail" of the task.
     Tasks are separated by blank lines.

-    2013-11-28 A date in this ISO format represents the date the task is due.
-    Put the date at the start of the first line.

     This task doesn't have a due date.
-    That's OK.
+This is still its summary line.
+    And this line is still in its detail section, as is this.
 Also note the tasks can be in any order in the file.

+    2013-09-09
-    2013-09-09 A task doesn't need to have a body.
+    A task doesn't need to have a detail section.

     This task has no due date and no body and that's fine.